 Cheltenham Ladies’ College has been at the forefront of girls’ education for nearly 170 years.

 Our heritage and global reputation were founded on our pioneering approach to girls’ education and our future aims are no less ambitious.

-Our GCSE, A Level and IB results are consistently excellent, leading to College being named the top girls boarding school in the country for IB results for three consecutive years since 2015.
+Our GCSE, A Level and IB results are consistently excellent, leading to College being named the top boarding school in the country for IB results in 2019.
 Over the last five years, College has consistently won a number of awards for academic excellence including South West Independent Secondary School of the Decade by The Sunday Times.

 College is passionate about the futures of our pupils.
 While their academic achievements are important, these must go hand-in-hand with co-curricular activities that interest and challenge them, a community that supports them, and the opportunities to pursue their passions and learn from their failures.

 By nurturing well-rounded and self-confident girls, we help them to develop the skills they need to manage the choices and opportunities ahead of them, leaving College as inspirational and empowered young women.